-Goat’s rue contains a compound called genistein which is shown to increase breast tissue and milk storage capacity.
+Goat’s rue contains a compound called genistein, which has been shown to increase breast tissue and milk storage capacity.
 People who did not experience growth of their breasts during pregnancy and those who had a rocky start and their milk storage decreased, reducing supply, can benefit from Goat’s rue.

 Legendairy Milk’s lactation supplements with Goat’s rue:

-After the baby is born, skin-to-skin contact benefits mom and baby for a good start to nursing.
+After the baby is born, skin-to-skin contact benefits the mom and baby and gives them a good start to nursing.
 Interruptions and separation from each other interfere with how often the baby nurses.
 Frequent and effective milk removal will send the signal to keep making milk.

 Using a supplementer at the chest is a popular tool where all feeding occurs at the breast.
 The baby will get all of the mom’s milk while feeding and any additional milk needed from donor milk or formula in the supplementer bag.
 One end of the tube is connected to the supplementer system, and the other end of the tube is placed near the nipple and goes in the baby’s mouth as they nurse.